 Risk management is a cornerstone of Ellington's portfolio management process.
 Ellington's risk management infrastructure system includes "ELLiN," a proprietary portfolio management system that Ellington uses for its accounts, which provides real time and batch reporting to all departments at Ellington, including trading, research, risk management, finance, operations, accounting, and compliance.
-We benefit from

-Ellington's comprehensive risk management infrastructure and ongoing assessment of both portfolio and operational risks.
-In addition, we utilize derivatives and other hedging instruments to opportunistically hedge our credit and interest rate risk.
+We benefit from Ellington's comprehensive risk management infrastructure and ongoing assessment of both portfolio and operational risks.
+In addition, we utilize derivatives and other hedging instruments to opportunistically hedge our credit, interest rate and foreign currency risk.